Abu simbel day tour

 Overview

-Construction of the temple complex started in approximately 1264 BC and lasted for about 20 years, until 1244 BC.
-Known as the “Temple of Ramesses, beloved by Amun” it was one of six rock temples erected in Nubia during the long reign of Ramesses II.
-Their purpose was to impress Egypt’s southern neighbors, and also to reinforce the status of Egyptian religion in the region.
+Construction of the Abu Simbel complex began around 1264 BC and lasted until 1244 BC.
+This site, known as the “Temple of Ramesses, beloved by Amun,” was designed to impress Egypt’s southern neighbors and reinforce the status of Egyptian religion in Nubia.

 Pickup included